#server-performance

 Troubleshooting a kernel panic

-Most software-related kernel panics can be diagnosed by booting the system in safe mode or recovery mode:
+Most software-related kernel panics can be diagnosed by booting the system in safe mode or recovery mode, which limits what drivers and services are loaded.

 • Windows: Press F8 during startup to enter Safe Mode.